Take Action Now

 Getting involved in your community

-Throughout 2024, you can get involved by signing the Protecting Forests campaign and at a local level by taking part in key climate justice activities across the year.
+Throughout 2024, you can get involved in the Fairtrade movement by pledging to Make your Mark in one of three practical ways or by taking part in key climate justice activities across the year.

 Watch out this year for Spring Climate Stories, across April 2024, Great Big Green Week 8-16 June 2024 and COP29 activities 11-24th November 2024.